What is Bitcoin mining?

-The process of confirming Bitcoin transactions and recording them on the distributed ledger is called “mining”.
+What is Bitcoin mining?
+In short, the process of confirming Bitcoin transactions and recording them on the distributed ledger is called “mining”.
+Almost everything you need to know about Bitcoin mining is covered in our guide.

-The mining process helps to decentralize the network’s security and create new bitcoins.
+The Bitcoin mining process helps to decentralize the network’s security and create new bitcoins.

 Put very simply, it works like this: